scarecrow1123/blog/README.md

 [#1 Python Control Flow: EAFP Vs LBYL](https://github.com/scarecrow1123/blog/issues/1) *Apr 22, 2019*

 ### A note on using Github issues for writing a blog
 Whilst I started writing by using only README.md, I stumbled upon [Luke Gorrie's blog](https://github.com/lukego/blog) where this style was being followed.
 It never occurred to me that Github Issues has all the features necessary for maintaining a blog until I saw Luke's repo!
+Some of the stuff necessary for a blog that are available here:

+* Adding reactions to a post(issues)
+* Discussions through commenting on posts
+* Get notified of new stuff by "Watching" this repository
+* Or just bookmark it by "Star"ring this repository